Mastering Endpoint Management in the Age of Mobility

 And, as Figure 1 shows, the general usage of smartphones has surged dramatically since 2010, with an expected 271 million smartphone users by 2022.
-This rise presents the devices’ growing pervasiveness in the work world (as both digital natives begin their careers and older parties carry on with theirs).
+This rise presents devices’ growing pervasiveness in the work world (as both digital natives begin their careers and older generations continue theirs).

 The future of endpoint management: Less is best.

 As technology, the workplace and consumer habits converge, the tools and processes used to manage, for example, Windows laptops versus those used to manage iPhone and Android devices are slowly unifying as well.

 According to Loren Langley, manager of product management at Insight, the combination of devices and services can enable a superior out-of-the-box experience for users.

 “Traditionally, an end user might see their device being set up by IT, then have additional interference as updates are needed or as support issues arise.
 Now, the devices and services have merged.
 Everything can be pushed to that device via the cloud, and the user will no longer be able to discern between the two.
 Right out of the box, everything will simply work,” he says.

 But as IT looks for more ways to transition from a cost center to a value-add for organizations, IT staff faces a whole new crop of questions to find answers to:

 - Which management platform is best based on my business environment?

 - How do we monitor identity and access controls?